Ancurio/mkxp/README.md

 * `GetUserDefaultLangId`: Checks for JP, EN, FR, IT, DE, ES, KO, PT and ZH.
 Returns English (`0x09`) if the locale can't be determined.
 Doesn't handle sublanguages.
 * `GetUserName`: Returns the `$USER` environment variable, or `Ditto` if it doesn't exist.

-## Midi music

-mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
-Playback has been tested and should work reasonably well with all RTP assets.

-You can use this public domain soundfont: [GMGSx.sf2](https://www.dropbox.com/s/qxdvoxxcexsvn43/GMGSx.sf2?dl=0)

-## Fonts

-In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
-Because this whole thing is a giant platform-dependent headache, Ancurio decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

-If a requested font is not found, no error is generated.
-Instead, a built-in font is used.
-By default, this font is Liberation Sans.
-WenQuanYi MicroHei is used as the built-in font if the `cjk_fallback_font` option is used.

-## What doesn't work (yet)

-* The current implementation of `load_data` is case-sensitive.
-If you try to load `Data/MapXXX`, you will not find `Data/mapXXX`.
-* `load_data` is slow.
-In fact, it's too slow to handle `pbResolveBitmap` firing a million times a second, so Graphics files can only be loaded from outside of the game's archive.
-You could remove that code if you want, but you'll lag if not using loose files.
-Very hard.
-* `FileSystem::openRead` is not compatible with absolute paths in Windows (this affects `Bitmap.new` or `Audio.bgm_play`, for instance).
-* Movie playback
-* wma audio files
-* Creating Bitmaps with sizes greater than the OpenGL texture size limit (around 8192 on modern cards)^

-^ There is an exception to this, called *mega surface*.
-When a Bitmap bigger than the texture limit is created from a file, it is not stored in VRAM, but regular RAM.
-Its sole purpose is to be used as a tileset bitmap.
-Any other operation to it (besides blitting to a regular Bitmap) will result in an error.

 ## Nonstandard RGSS extensions

 To smooth over cross-platform compatibility, functionality that you won't find in the RGSS spec has been added.
 Currently this amounts to the following: